veniamin-ilmer/better-standards/README.md

 **Why we haven't switched yet**: Internet Providers prefer to own a monopoly on regions by laying down their own wires.
 Not enough awareness of alternative.

+## Organ Donation

+**Tradition**: To donate your organs after death, you have to opt-in to the organ donation program.

+**Better Standard**: Everyone should be automatically enrolled to organ donation after death, and should be well informed of this.
+Everyone should easily be able to opt-out of the program if they wish.

+Lots of people die every day because there are not enough organs donated.

+Choosing between opting into or out of organ donation is a difficult decision.

+Many people choose to simply not choose, and keep the decision as-is.

+If the government were to automatically opt-in everyone, there would be a lot more organ donations.
+Increased organ donations would mean a lot more saved lives.

+**Why we haven't switched yet**: Some people don't want the government to mandate any choices by default.
+Fear that the government will purposely make opting-out too complicated, to stop people from opting out.

 ## Recycling

 **Tradition**: Recycling is a government owned task.
 Trucks come to collect recyclables from residents for free.